SupaeroDataScience/RLchallenge/Brulport/README.md

 * size of the memory buffer = 100 000
 * 5000 iterations before starting the learning to pre fill the memory

-The exploration parameters starts at 0.1 to avoid the bird going too much to the top of the screen.
+As said in this [repository](https://github.com/yenchenlin/DeepLearningFlappyBird), the exploration parameters starts at 0.1 to avoid the bird going too much to the top of the screen at the beginning.

-Based on what is said in this [report](http://cs229.stanford.edu/proj2015/362_report.pdf), a reward model is used to speed up the learning: -1 if the bird dies, 0.1 if it stays alive, 1 if it passes a tube.
+Based on the results of this [report](http://cs229.stanford.edu/proj2015/362_report.pdf), a reward model is used to speed up the learning: -1 if the bird dies, 0.1 if it stays alive, 1 if it passes a tube.

 ## Results
 To monitor the learning, the mean squared error is averaged every 100 iterations (the max is also kept) and saved.
 Every 25 000 iterations, a performance evaluation is lauched to monitor the score of the neural network.
 The average and max on 20 games ares saved at this moment.
 The following curves show these results: